 Increase the public's awareness of the agency's programs and services in order to increase opportunities for Oklahomans to create, perform, or attend arts activities at schools and in communities statewide.
-This area also includes our increase opportunities in the Capitol (House) and in communities statewide.
-This area also includes our create, perform, or attend arts activities at schools and in communities statewide.
-This area also includes our create, perform, or attend arts activities at schools and in communities and in communities at the Capitol (House/Senate/Other), the Oklahoma State Art Collection, special galleries/projects, among others.
+This area also includes our visual arts/curatorial focus to support the cultural preservation and educational outreach of the Oklahoma State Capitol Art Collection, state-owned art collections at the Capitol (House/Senate/Other), the Oklahoma State Art Collection, special galleries/projects, among others.